wchesley/The-Notebook/School/Busines Law/BusinessLawNotes.md

 	- Causation in fact (Bear decided to not clear up spill, is that why the buff slipped and fell?)
 	- Proximate causation (how direct was this thing; bear didn't clean up spill, buff fell in it; fairly direct)
 	- Acutal injury (Buff broke a leg!)

+###### Consumer protection: flashcards reccommended; not interesting stuffs, more than likely to be on homework and tests cause there's tons of laws and neuances
+## FTC Federal Trades Commission
+- Keeps competition free and fair, protects consumers.
+	- Trade practice regulation, ensures fair competition
+	- provides **advisory opinion** (Can ask if what are you about to do is ok, Hey IRS can I do this with my taxes?)
+	- Issues industry guides.
+		- specifies FTC's views of the legality of an industry's trade practices
+	- Prosecutes business for committing unfair or deceptive trades.

+## TODO: add fig. 18.1, Consumer Protection Laws the FTC administers

+## FTC Penalties and Remedies
+- Civil fines at $16,000 per violations
+	- assesssed in situations for violation of:
+		- consent or cease and desist order
+		- Trade regulation rule
+		- Proir FTC orders against others.
+- Remedies
+	- corrective advertising
+	- recission of contracts
+	- refund of money or return of property
+	- payment of damages to consumers
+	- public notification of trade practice violations
+## FTC Today
+- Mission and enforcement of Section 5 varies according to the economic orientation of the president and congress.
+- allows the market to regulate advertising
+- determines what is deceptive or unfair, making new rules as needed.

+## False Advertising - Determining Deception
+- Reasonable consumer and context
+	- Express and implied claims
+	- Misimpressions
+	- Materiality

+## Consumer privacy - Limitations on Government Intrusions
+- Bill of Rights protections.
+- Privacy act of 1974
+	- Places contraints on collection and usage of information by the federal government
+- Right to Financial Privacy act of 1978
+	- Requires government agencies seeking depositor records from financial institutions to notify the depositors

+## Business Privacy
+- Common law privacy torts
+	- Intrusion on seclusion
+	- public disclosure of private facts
+- Example fo legislated privacy related to a specific consumer transaction
+	- HIPPA, my health records are private (Health insurance portability and accountability act)
+	- Video privacy protection act (VPPA)

+## Election and online privacy protection
+- Electronic Communications Privacy Act
+	- Prevents the interception of electronic or wire communications by unauthorized people
+- Stored Communications Act
+	- Prohibits unauthorized access or disclosure of stored communications
+- Children's online privacy protection act
+	- Prohibits the collection of information on children under the age of 13 without a parent's consent.
+- FTC
+	- Scrutinize companies tha tmake affirmative promises about privacy.

+## Case 18.1 - Electronic and Online Privacy
+- CDA Communications Decency Act;

+## International Privacy Protection
+- Data Proctection Directive:
+	- Mandates that companies can collect personal information only with consent.
+		- Information can be kept only until necessary, and transferred to third parites only with permission.
+	- Agreed to a safe harbor framework with the U.S.
+###### review discrimination and it's varrying levels for final exam!

+## Equal Credit Opportunity Act (ECOA)
+	- Prevents discrimination in credit extension
+	- Prohibits:
+		- Discrimination based on sex, marital status, race, color, age, religion, national origin, or receipt of wellfare .
+		- Discouraging a consumer from seeking credit based on the categories.
+	- applies to **all business** that extend credit regularly.
+	- Responsibilities of a credit extender.
+		- Must consider alimony, child support and maintenance payments as income.
+		- Information on accounts used by both spouses must be reported to third parties in their names.
+		- must provide specific reasons for credit denial.
+	- Remedies and Penalties:
+		- Recovery of actual damages.
+		- punitive damages up to $10,000
+		- attorney's fees and legal costs.

+## Fair credit reporting act (FCRA)
+- Applies to anyone who prepares or uses a credit report in connection with:
+	- Extending credit
+	- Selling insurance
+	- Hiring or firing an employee
+- Consumer rights:
+	- To be given the name of the agency making the report
+	- To require the agency to reveal the information given in the report.
+- ** investigative consumer reports**
+	- minimum of three days of advance notice must be given to attain such a report.
+- Credit reporting agencies must observe reasonable procedures, or they will be liable to consumer.
+- Penalties and Remedies:
+	- Violators are civilly liable to the injured consumer.
+	- legal fees.

+## Fair and accurate credit transactions (FACT)
+- Provides the right to dispute information on credit reports.
+- Allows consumers to place fraud alerts on the report to notify creditors of identy theft.
+- Permits consumer to get free credit report from national consumer reporting agencies.

+## Truth-in-Lending Act:
+- Covers transactions with:
+	- Lender is in the business of extending credit
+	- Debtor is a natural person
+	- Finance charge can be imposed.
+	- Credit is obtained for personal, family, household and agricultural purposes.
+- Full disclosure can be accomoplished through:
+	- Finance charge
+	- Annual Percentage rate
+- Financial statement should include:
+	- Default or delinquency charges due to late payment
+	- Description of property used as security
+	- Total amount to be financed
+- Penalties and Remedies:
+	- Civil liability provisions make creditors liable to debtors for:
+		- Actual damages and an amount equal to twice the finance charge
+		- cost and attorny fees
+	- Debtors have the right to rescind or cancel certain transactions for a period of three business days.
+	- allows consumer-borrowers to rescind their mortgage agreements.
+- Trends
+	- Truth-in-Lending Simplification act (1980)
+		- Elimates statutory penalties based on technical violations of the act.
+		- Requires the government to issue model disclosure forms
+	- Studies show that many involved in credit extension fail to make required Truth-in-Lending disclosures in their advertising.

+## Fair debt collection practices act:
+- The collector cannot:
+	- Physically threaten the debtor
+	- Use obscene language
+	- Represent himself/herself as an attorney unless it is true.
+	- Threaten debtor with arrest or garnishment unless the collector can legally take such action and intends to do so.
+	- Fail to disclose his/her identity as a collector.
+	- telephone before 8am or 9pm in most instances.
+	- Telephone repeatedly with intent to annoy
+	- Place collect calls to the debtor
+	- Use any 'unfair or unconscionable means' to collect debt.

+## Consumer financial protection act
+- Created teh consumer financial protection bureau
+	- authority overlaps with that of the Federal Trade Commission
+	- makes and enforces rules regulating unfair, deceptive or abusive acts toward consumers.
+	- applies to:
+		- Any covered person offering a

+## Bankruptcy
+- Not subject to regulatory enforcement
+- Proceedings
+	- Filing of a voluntary or involuntary petition
+	- Individual property can be:
+		- **Liquidated** under chapter 7, debts are discharged
+		- **Adjusted** under chapter 13
+- **Trustee:** person elected by creditors to represent the debtor's estate
+	- powers
+		- affirm or disaffirm contracts with the debtor which are yet to be performed
+		- set aside fraudulent conveyances (hiding assests from creditors)
+		- Void certain transfers of property by the debtor to creditors
+		- Sue people who owe the debtor an obligation
+		- set aside statutory liens against the debtor's property
+- Table 18.4 Priority of Bankruptcy creditors
+	- Spouse, formor spouse, child or guardian with claims for domestic support.
+	- Creditors with claims that arise from the costs of preserving and administering the debtor's estate
+	- Creditors with claims that occur in the ordinary course of the debtor's business after a bankruptcy peition has been filed.
+	- Employees who are owed wages earned within 180 days of the bankruptcy petition (limited to $12,475 per employee)
+	-
+- Discharge
+	- secures a debtor of further obligation to the creditor
+	- Debtor may fail to receive discharge if he or she has:
+		- concealed property of falsified books of record
+		- refuesed to obey court orders
+		- failed to explain any losses of assets
+		- been discharged within the prior six years

+## Additional statues for consumer portection
+- fair credit bililng act
+- electronic fund transfer act
+- consumer product saftey act
+- Magnuson-moss warranty act
+- federal, food drug and cosmetic act
+- labeling laws.
+- state consumer protection